How the Nighttime Economy Is Rewriting Urban Design

 As global temperatures rise, the nighttime economy is also emerging as an essential tool for climate adaptation.
 In regions where daytime activity is increasingly limited by extreme heat, cities are beginning to shift toward cooler, more livable hours after dark.

-In Saudi Arabia, it’s common to see families gathering for evening picnics in local parks — a longstanding informal practice that is now prompting new policy and design strategies to support night use.
+In Saudi Arabia, it’s common to see families gathering for evening picnics in local parks — a longstanding informal practice that is now prompting new policy and design strategies.
 Across the UAE and U.S. Sunbelt cities, parks, beaches, and public spaces are staying open longer and being retrofitted with lighting and infrastructure to accommodate activity after sundown.

 As working hours and spending patterns evolve in response to climate realities, urban design must follow.
-Supporting life after dark isn’t just about experience — it’s about resilience, equity, and comfort in a changing world.
+Life after dark must support resilience, equity, and comfort in a changing world.

 ART on the MART, Chicago.
 Photo courtesy of ART on THE MART.